- Last updated:

 Foreigners are often victims of theft on buses and at bus stations, airports, ports, crowded tourist attractions, restaurants and resort areas.
 When travelling by public bus, avoid placing personal belongings in the overhead compartment or under your seat.
 Keep your bag with valuables and identification in your lap.
 Thieves often work in teams, in which one thief diverts the victims’ attention while the other snatches their possessions.

-Theft from vehicles is very common, especially at supermarkets, restaurants and store lots.
+Theft from vehicles is very common, especially at supermarkets, restaurants, store lots and beaches.
 Do not leave your passport or your valuables in the car, even if you leave the car for only a few minutes.
 Park your vehicle in supervised public parking lots (Parqueos Públicos), if possible.
 Beware of “good Samaritans” offering to help change a flat tire, as they may have punctured the car’s tires themselves and intend to steal items from your car while you are distracted.
 Calmly refuse the help and contact Costa Rican authorities and the rent-a-car agency if you have a rental car.
 Don’t stop to change a flat tire in an isolated area, and keep the doors of the vehicle locked while changing a tire.
 When renting a car, you should find out if emergency assistance is offered by the rent-a-car agency for an additional fee.

 Exercise vigilance with your travel documents.
 Cases of passport theft, including cases involving Canadians, are extremely common and increase in frequency during the peak tourist seasons, from November to May and from July to August.
 Carry a photocopy of the identification page of your passport, including the Costa Rican entry stamp, with you at all times.
 Keep your original documents in a secure place, such as a hotel safe.

-Remain alert to your surroundings throughout the country, particularly near the ports of Limón and Puntarenas.
+Remain alert to your surroundings at all times throughout the country, particularly near the ports of Limón and Puntarenas.
 In San José, high-risk areas for theft include the Coca Cola bus station, the inner downtown area and public parks.
 On the Atlantic coast, be particularly cautious in Puerto Viejo and Cahuita; on the Pacific coast, Tamarindo, Jacó, Quepos, Manuel Antonio and Dominical are areas of particular concern for theft.
 Cars parked near the popular crocodile viewing area along the Tárcoles River near Jacó are particularly vulnerable to theft.

 Violent crime against foreigners is a concern.
 Armed robberies and home invasions occur, including in beach areas and on main highways in the Central Valley.
 Carjackings also occur, often at gunpoint.
 Do as the gunmen ask without hesitation.
 Remain vigilant when stopped at lights or stop signs, and always drive with the doors locked and windows closed.
 Keep your valuables out of plain sight when driving and minimize travel at night.